How To Keep Your Dog's Teeth Clean

 How to take Care of your Dog's Teeth

-One of the first steps to formulating a dental care plan for your dog is to have your vet check your their teeth.
+One of the first steps to formulating a dental care plan for your dog is to have your vet check their teeth.
 The vet will be able to assess whether your dog has dental disease, and what grade.
 Some vet clinics even offer free dental checks with a veterinary nurse.

 If your dog has gingivitis or extensive disease, no home treatment can fix it; your dog will need a scale and polish at the vet.
 This involves using dental equipment - the same equipment that human dentists use - to scale off tartar and polish the tooth surface, while under anaesthesia.

 Anaesthesia or heavy sedation is essential to allow thorough cleaning and examination of the teeth, particularly of areas under the gumline.

 Veterinary dentists recommend brushing your dog's teeth with a toothbrush daily to prevent dental disease, and it makes sense: after all, we brush our own teeth twice daily to prevent plaque and tartar build up.
-When brushing your dog's teeth, be sure to use a pet friendly toothpaste, as human ones are not suitable.
+When brushing your dog's teeth, be sure to use a dog friendly toothpaste, as human ones are not suitable.

 It can take a while to get your dog used to having their teeth brushed, start out slowly with short sessions to get them used to the taste of the toothpaste and sensation of the brushing.
 Although it may seem daunting at first, with a little patience and encouragement most dogs can be trained to accept toothbrushing as part of their daily routine.

-For dogs with a history or increased risk of dental disease, therapeutic diets are the way to go.
+For dogs with a history or increased risk of dental disease, therapeutic dental diets are the way to go.